tiatitisari/data-analytics/material/sql/databases.md

     d.
 GROUP BY
     e.
 HAVING
     f.
 SELECT
     g.
+WINDOW FUNCTION
+    h.
 ORDER BY
-    h.
+    i.
 LIMIT
 2. Formatting is not required
 3. Best practices :
     a.
 Keyword capitalization
     b.
 New line
     c.
 Semicolon at the end of query
 4. Holywell's style guide: https://www.sqlstyle.guide/
+5. Windows function available in PostgreSQL, Oracle, MySQL, SQL Server but not SQLite